collapsed-stacks/startups/questions/4012/selected-for-web-summit-rise-collision-conference-should-i-go.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-04-15
 - score: 6

-<p>In my opinion, anyone running a marketing campaign like this knows it might seem deceptive and anyone with a bit of common sense would think it's a scam without proof it is not.
-As such, even if it's not a scam, who would want to be part of an event that is marketed like this: (1) people that want to scam people; (2) people that are able to be scammed; (3) people that don't see how attending an event like this is a bad idea.</p>
+In my opinion, anyone running a marketing campaign like this knows it might seem deceptive and anyone with a bit of common sense would think it's a scam without proof it is not.
+As such, even if it's not a scam, who would want to be part of an event that is marketed like this: (1) people that want to scam people; (2) people that are able to be scammed; (3) people that don't see how attending an event like this is a bad idea.

 ## Answer 8882